poga/netlify-json-api/README.md

 # netlify-rest-api

-Build a RESTful JSON API on Netlify.
+Build a RESTful JSON API from CSV on Netlify.
+Automatically create `_redirect` rules for you.

 `go get github.com/poga/netlify-rest-api`